Hir2wa/Asy-JavaScript/README.md

 .then(json => console.log(json))

 the Error you get which is not blocking like getting underfinded is timing issue which is caused by accessing data which are not yet ready

+Throttling/Debouncing: Control how often async stuff (like fetch) runs during user input.

+Lazy Loading with Promises: Only fetch/load what you need when you need it.

+Loading States: How to show spinners/loaders using async events.

+Async Iteration: Using for await...of to loop over async data streams.

+Web Workers: Run heavy async stuff in background threads.